School, but an ‘undead version’: Students, parents and teachers in Northern Virginia adjust to online learning

 “It’s been incredibly good attendance,” said Fairfax’s Bradley, who said he missed connecting with just two children.
 “I think the school did a wonderful job chasing students down.”

-Danielle Thorne, a high school Geometry teacher in Alexandria, said only three of her students have so far failed to show up — out of 75 she is teaching.
+Danielle Thorne, a high school geometry teacher in Alexandria, said only three of her students have so far failed to show up — out of 75 she is teaching.

 “I was nervous about that,” Thorne said.
 “So I’m happily surprised that the kids are all there, and they’re all doing their work in class and out of class.”